mroavi/uai/README.md

 tar -czvf uai2014.tar.gz -C uai2014/ .
 ```

+Before proceeding with the next step, remember to commit and push the updated
+tarball to the remote repository.

 To regenerate the `Artifacts.toml` file after updating the tarball, follow these
 steps from the repository's root directory: